Philosophical Counselling can take you to the next level...

 Happiness is possible and more and more happiness can be a part of life.
 Philosophical Counselling supports self-reflective and authentic happiness.
 It is especially rewarding for me to work with individuals who are living with PTSD.
 Finding authentic wisdom and happiness in integrating some of life’s more profound challenges is very rewarding work.

-As a researcher, clinician and academic, I specialize in psychological trauma recovery, which includes recovery from abusive relationships, loss of a loved one, near-death experiences, random injurious traumas, incest recovery, sexual-abuse recovery, rape, physical assault, and home invasions.
-I also specialize in sexual health issues including sexual identity and sexual lifestyle issues and challenges.
+As a researcher, clinician, and academic, I specialize in psychological trauma recovery, which includes recovery from abusive relationships, loss of a loved one, near-death experiences, random injurious traumas, incest recovery, sexual-abuse recovery, rape, physical assault, and home invasions.
+I also specialize in sexual health issues, including sexual identity and sexual lifestyle issues and challenges.

 Philosophical Counselling – A Brief History

 The term Philosophical Counselling may be new, but the practice is not.
-Socrates was actively providing Philosophical assistance as far back as 5th century B.C.
+Socrates was actively providing philosophical assistance as far back as 5th-Century B.C.
 The philosophical schools in Greece and Rome viewed philosophy as a means for addressing human suffering as well as social challenges.
-For the last two thousand years philosophers from Epicurus (who considered philosophy “therapy of the soul”) to Descartes (who counselled Queen Christina of Sweden) to Locke (who counselled the Earl of Shaftesbury), have used their philosophical insights to solve human problems.
+For the last two thousand years, philosophers from Epicurus (who considered philosophy "therapy of the soul") to Descartes (who counselled Queen Christina of Sweden) to Locke (who counselled the Earl of Shaftesbury), have used their philosophical insights to solve human problems.

 Empty is the argument of the philosopher which does not relieve any human suffering. ― Epicurus

-The modern philosophical counselling movement is said to have reemerged in 1981 when Gerd Achenbach opened his practice in Germany to try and return philosophy to its original mission of addressing the everyday challenges and traumas of human life.
+The modern Philosophical Counselling movement is said to have re-emerged in 1981 when Gerd Achenbach opened his practice in Germany to try and return philosophy to its original mission of addressing the everyday challenges and traumas of human life.
 He applied philosophy in private consultations creating a space for people to develop their own thoughts on matters of concern using philosophy as the foundation.
 This movement is growing and expanding to other European countries, Israel, India, South Africa, the United States, Canada, and South America.

 Philosophy as Therapy